quickapps/docs/en/developers/blocks-api.rst

         TableRegistry::get('Block.Block')->save($newBlock);

+NOTE
-**NOTE**: This step is usually performed on plugin installation process.
+    This step is usually performed on plugin installation process.
 Check the Plugin API for more details on this process.

 Controlling Block Life Cycle